Which foods to choose?

 Fish provides protein, iodine and Omega-3 fatty acids.
 Iodine plays a direct role in thyroid metabolism, and Omega-3 fatty acids have cardioprotective properties.

-These fatty acids are found mainly in oily fishes like tuna, salmon, sardines and mackerel.
+These fatty acids are found mainly in oily fishes (maximum once a week) like salmon, sardines and mackerel.

 Eggs are high in protein with very high bioavailability, and also provide B vitamins, B12 and B9 in particular.